Reuh/anselme/doc/api.md

 end
 ```

-_defined at line 74 of [anselme/ast/Text.lua](../anselme/ast/Text.lua):_ `local TextEventData`
+_defined at line 87 of [anselme/ast/Text.lua](../anselme/ast/Text.lua):_ `local TextEventData`

-### :group_by (tag_name)
+### :group_by (tag_key)

-Returns a list of TextEventData where the first part of each LuaText of each TextEventData has the same value for the tag `tag_name`.
+Returns a list of TextEventData where the first part of each LuaText of each TextEventData has the same value for the tag `tag_key`.

-In other words, this groups all the LuaTexts contained in this TextEventData using the `tag_name` tag and returns a list containing these groups.
+In other words, this groups all the LuaTexts contained in this TextEventData using the `tag_key` tag and returns a list containing these groups.

 For example, with the following Anselme script:
 ```